 Ottawa is the capital city of Canada belonging to the province of Ontario.
 It is located next to the Ottawa River at the southern part of the province.
 The city was officially incorporated in the year 1855 and has since been the technological and political capital of Canada.
 In 2001, annexations and expansion of its original boundaries increased the total land area of Ottawa.
 As the most educated city in Canada, there are several museums and cultural institutions that draw tourists to travel to Ottawa year in and year out.
 It also features a UNESCO World Heritage Site and has a high standard of living (in fact, it has one of the lowest unemployment rates in the world).

-The city of Ottawa therefore renders a lot of character.
+The city of Ottawa has a lot of character.
 It is bilingual and highly dynamic.
 It is a great destination for kids and the entire family.
-The gothic style architecture of the Parliament buildings anchor the architectural feature of the city.
-But it is also rich in art, culture and history.
+The gothic style architecture of the Parliament buildings anchors the architectural feature of the city.
+But it is also rich in art, culture, and history.
 You will find several world-class museums when you travel to Ottawa.

 When it comes to the culinary scene, the cultural diversity of Ottawa is evident.
-You will find a plethora of dining options for varying tastes and budget.
+You will find a plethora of dining options for varying tastes and budgets.
 There is a good mix of exotic flavors sourced from all over the world along with fresh local produce.
-With lots of public parks, open spaces, free attractions and what-nots, it is a great year round destination for tourists looking for a laid back but fun-filled experience.
+With lots of public parks, open spaces, and free attractions it is a great year-round destination for tourists looking for a laid back, fun-filled experience.

 When to Go